Looking for how to get from Bali to Nusa Penida?!

 Now that you’ve got all the information on how to get to Nusa Penida, you may want to read my Ultimate Nusa Penida Travel Guide which includes 15 Awesome Things To Do In Nusa Penida.

-Nusa Penida has hundreds of accommodations to choose from, so I have narrowed it down to a few of the best places to stay in Nusa Penida to fit the needs of budget backpackers and luxury travelers.
+Nusa Penida Island has hundreds of accommodations to choose from, so I have narrowed it down to the best places to stay suitable for budget backpackers, luxury travelers, and everyone in between.

 GETTING AROUND NUSA PENIDA ISLAND